-Category A - Foreign-trained (except European-trained) specialists can practise under supervision of an appropriate specialist in a private specialist practice IF they have 5 years or more of related specialist clinical experience after obtaining an exit speciality qualification recognised by the Specialists Accreditation Board (SAB).
-They must be accredited by the SAB and registered with SMC as Specialists before they can practise as specialists in Singapore.
+Category A - Foreign-trained (except European-trained) specialists can practise under supervision of an appropriate specialist in private specialist practice IF they have 5 years or more of related specialist clinical experience after obtaining specialty qualification recognised by the Specialist Accreditation Board (SAB).
+They must be accredited by the Specialist Accreditation Board and registered with SMC as a Specialist before they can practise as specialists in Singapore.